 This is just a brief overview.
-Further, the means test will change (and be removed in some areas) following the Government response to the Legal Aid Means Test Review, but the timing and full detail is to be announced.
-Check the current rules in full at gov.uk/legal-aid and the below links.
+Further, the means test is changing/will be removed in some areas following the Government response to the Legal Aid Means Test Review.
+Phase 1 changes for crime and civil from August and September 2023 include removal of means testing for: under 18s; for parents facing the withdrawal of life-saving treatment for their children; and for support at inquests where a family member has died.
+Check the current rules at gov.uk/legal-aid and the links in this entry.